-Holdings in of the d lirector Other holdings in which the director is deemed to have an interest
+Holdings in of the c the director is deemed to have an interest

 Name of director and corporation in which interests are held At beginning of the year At end of the year At beginning of the year At end of the year

 The Company Ordinary shares fully paid

-Cecil Vivian Richard Wong 40,200 40,200

 Lee Chien Shih 528,000 528,000

-Ng Chee Seng - 20,000 24,000
+Ng Chee Seng 24,000 24,000

-The Company Warrants to subscribe for ordinary shares

-Ng Chee Seng 4,000

-Except as disclosed in this report, no director who held office at the end of the financial year had interests in shares and warrants of the Company, or of related corporations, either at the beginning or at the end of the financial year.
+Except as disclosed in this report, no director who held office at the end of the financial year had interests in shares and warrants of the Company, or of related corporations, either at the beginning of the financial year, or date of appointment if later, or at the end of the financial year.

-There were no changes in any of the above mentioned interests in the Company between the end of the financial year and 21 April 2011.
+There were no changes in any of the above mentioned interests in the Company between the end of the financial year and 21 April 2012.